takuma1102/cfcompare/README.md

 ## Designs and inference

 The treatment column is the active 0/1 treatment indicator for each unit-time cell.
-The native engines handle block, staggered, and non-absorbing treatment patterns. `SDID` and `SC` are block-design methods and are skipped otherwise.
+The TROP diagnosis handles block, staggered, and non-absorbing treatment patterns under the same schema.
+By contrast, `SDID` and `SC` are block-design methods and are skipped otherwise.
-`CS` is opt-in and requires absorbing staggered/block treatment.
+`CS` is opt-in and requires absorbing staggered treatment.

 Native estimators support `se = "bootstrap"`, `"jackknife"`, and `"none"` where applicable.
 These are practical resampling choices for the R workflow; use the TROP paper for formal inference conditions.

-## Numerical agreement and deliberate differences
+## Numerical agreement with and differences from the official packages

-The TROP engine is written independently in base R from the paper's equations.
+The TROP engine in this package is written in base R.
-For correctness checks, it has been compared with the official Python `trop` package on exactly comparable weighted-TWFE special cases, using `trop_control(svd = "full")`; the results agree to numerical tolerance.
+For correctness checks, it has been compared with the official Python `trop` package on exactly comparable weighted-TWFE sample datasets, using `trop_control(svd = "full")`, and the results agree to numerical tolerance.
 `trop_matrix()` provides a matrix-in interface for direct cross-checks.

 > Technical note: There are a few differences for this package's estimation.
 First, `cfcompare`'s default `trop()` uses the